class String

 Invalid values are encoded using the unicode replacement char with

-codepoint 0xfffd
+codepoint 0xfffd.

 .interpolation(*values : *T) forall T